-MAGA-Friendly Twitter Clone, GETTR, Coughs Up 90,000 User Emails To Hackers
+MAGA-Friendly Twitter Clone, GETTR, Coughs Up 90,000 User Email Addresses To Hackers

 from the gettr-(un)done dept